YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 ```

 Resolves given locator to all matching DOM elements.
+If there are no matching elements, returns an empty list.

 ## evaluate